 For too long, Jews have defined themselves in light of the bad things that have happened to them.
 And it is true that, many times in the course of history, they have been nearly decimated: when the First and Second Temples were destroyed, when the Jews were expelled from Spain, when Hitler proposed his Final Solution.
 Astoundingly, the Jewish people have survived catastrophe after catastrophe and remained a thriving and vibrant community.
 The question Rabbi Jonathan Sacks asks is, quite simply: How?
 How, in the face of such adversity, has Judaism remained and flourished, making a mark on human history out of all proportion to its numbers?

-The Ba'al Shem Tov, an eighteenth-century rabbi and founder of the Hasidic movement, famously noted that the Jewish people are like a living Torah scroll, and every individual Jew is a letter within it.
+The Baal Shem Tov, an 18th-century rabbi and founder of the Hasidic movement, famously noted that the Jewish people are like a living Torah scroll, and every individual Jew is a letter within it.
 If a single letter is damaged or missing or incorrectly drawn, a Torah scroll is considered invalid.
-So too, in Judaism, each individual is considered a crucial part of the people, without whom the entire religion would suffer.
+So, too, in Judaism, each individual is considered a crucial part of the people, without whom the entire religion would suffer.
 Rabbi Sacks uses this metaphor to make a passionate argument in favor of affiliation and practice in our secular times, and invites us to engage in our dynamic and inclusive tradition.
 Never has a book more eloquently expressed the joys of being a Jew.

-This is the story of one man's hope for the future -- a future in which the next generation, his children and ours, will happily embrace the beauty of the world's oldest religion.
+This is the story of one man’s hope for the future—a future in which the next generation, his children and ours, will happily embrace the beauty of the world’s oldest religion.

 "synopsis" may belong to another edition of this title.